qiallyme/BuiltByRays_CFO_OS/README.md

 ## 🔧 Configuration

 ### Environment Variables
-Create a `.env` file in the root directory:
+The `.env` file is created automatically, but you need to add your API key:

 ```env
 OPENAI_API_KEY=your_openai_api_key_here